Nexmo/station/_tutorials/client-sdk-js-receive-calls.md

 ## Listen for incoming call

-When the phone number associated with your Nexmo app receives a call, the application should notify the user `Jamie` so that they can decide whether to answer or reject it.
+When the phone number associated with your Nexmo app receives a call, the application should notify the user `jamie` so that they can decide whether to answer or reject it.

 This is done by listening for `member:call` events on the `application` object returned by the `login()` promise.